888 Visa- Business Innovation and Investment Visas

 Visa applicants do not need to satisfy the innovation points test and there are no upper age limits.
 The visa stream features a residence requirement of 160 days spent in Australia over four years while holding the Business Innovation and Investment (Provisional) (Subclass 188) visa.

-RequirementsYou can apply for this business investment visa if you:
+RequirementsYou can apply for a this visa if you:

 - fulfill the individual requirements of the subclass 188 visa according to your selected stream.